theganyo/apigee-remote-service-file/README.md

 ./apigee-remote-service-file -h
 ```

-### Connect to Envoy Adapter
+### Connect Envoy Adapter

-The service will emit a simple config that can be consumed by
+This service will emit a simple config when it starts that can
-Envoy Adapter to connect.
+be consumed by Envoy Adapter.
 Hint: Use `-addr` flag to use a
 consistent port in order to avoid having to change your EA config
 on each start.